The Good Friday Agreement: 20 years of Peace and Progress in Northern Ireland

 Hosted by the Consulate General of Ireland, Boston, the British Consulate General, Boston and the Irish Network Boston

 Thursday, April 5, 2018, 5:30 PM

-Following Senator Mitchell’s address, a high-level panel discussion with representatives of the Irish and British Governments, Nationalist and Unionist communities in Northern Ireland and representatives of civil society will reflect on the peace process, past and present, discuss key milestones in the journey of peace and reconciliation, and look toward the future of the island of Ireland.
-This journey is of course an ongoing one, and the continued imperative to work to realize the full potential of the Good Friday Agreement will form part of the discussion.
+Following Senator Mitchell’s address, a high-level panel discussion with representatives of the Irish and British Governments, Nationalist and Unionist communities in Northern Ireland and representatives of civil society reflected on the peace process, past and present, discussed key milestones in the journey of peace and reconciliation, and looked toward the future of the island of Ireland.
+This journey is of course an ongoing one, and the continued imperative to work to realize the full potential of the Good Friday Agreement formed part of the discussion.